-When a child does not follow the Behavior Guidelines, the following steps will be taken:
+When a child does not follow the behavior guidelines, we will take the following steps:

-- 1. Staff will redirect the child to a more appropriate behavior. - 2.
+- 1. Staff will redirect the child to more appropriate behavior. - 2.
 The child will be reminded of the behavior guidelines and program rules, and a discussion will take place. - 3.
 If the behavior persists, a parent will be notified of the problem. - 4.
 The staff will document the situation.
-This written documentation will include what the behavior problem is, what provoked the problem, and the corrective action taken. - 5.
-Staff may schedule a conference with the parent to determine the appropriate action or strategies to be implemented to mitigate the behavior. - 6.
-Staff may schedule a progress check or a follow-up conference to ensure progress is being made. - 7.
-If the problem continues, staff will schedule a conference that includes the parent, child, Y staff, and the Child Development Director.
-The Director will have all documentation and the notes from the previous conferences for review.
-If subsequent conferences have to be scheduled, a counselor or school support staff may also be present. - 8.
+This written documentation will include what the behavior problem is, what provoked the problem, and the corrective action taken.

+- 5. Staff may schedule a conference with the parent to determine the appropriate action that will be taken. - 6.
+Staff may schedule a progress check or a follow-up conference. - 7.
+If the problem continues, staff will schedule a conference that includes the parent, child, staff, and program director.
+The program director will have all documentation and the notes from the previous conferences for review.
+If subsequent conferences have to be scheduled, a counselor may also be present. - 8.
 If a child's behavior at any time threatens the immediate safety of that child, other children, or staff, the parent may be notified and expected to pick up the child immediately.
 If such a call is placed, an authorized pick up person must pick up the child within one hour. - 9.
 If a problem persists and a child continues to disrupt the program, the YMCA reserves the right to dis-enroll the child from the program.
-Immediate expulsion from the program will be considered in certain situations.
-The YMCA reserves the right to terminate enrollment at any time.
+Immediate expulsion from the program will be considered in extreme situations.

-The following behaviors are not acceptable and may result in the immediate suspension of a child, or expulsion of a child if on-going:
+The following behaviors are not acceptable and may result in the immediate suspension of a child:

-- Endangering the health and safety of children and/or staff, members, and volunteers - Stealing or damaging YMCA or personal property - Leaving the program, group, or YMCA grounds without permission - Continuing to disrupt the program and other participants in the program. - Refusing to follow the behavior guidelines or program rules - Using profanity, vulgarity, or obscenity frequently - Acting in a lewd manner
+- Endangering the health and safety of children and/or staff, members, and volunteers - Stealing or damaging YMCA or personal property - Leaving the program, group, or YMCA grounds without permission - Continuing to disrupt the program and other participants in the program. ٠ - Refusing to follow the behavior guidelines or program rules ٠ - Using profanity, vulgarity, or obscenity frequently - Acting in a lewd manner •